Rwanda's Genocide Ended 26 Years Ago. Survivors Are Still Finding Mass Graves

 He paused and then said simply, "To be able to go past that is to approach God."

-A few days after Gasinzigwa showed NPR the grave site, he was striding down the street again.
-He'd gotten another tip: another mass grave, only a few hundred yards away from the last.
+A few days after Gasinzigwa showed NPR the gravesite, he was striding down the street again.
+He had gotten another tip: another mass grave, only a few hundred yards away from the last.

 Melody Schreiber is a freelance journalist who reported from Rwanda on a fellowship with the International Women's Media Foundation (IWMF).